 This course is a survey of the tenets and cultures associated with the world's major religions--Hinduism, Buddhism, Christianity, Islam and Shinto.

-HI 425 Methods of Teaching History (Dr. Kahn)
+HI 425 Methods of Teaching History (Dr. Mullgardt)

-The purpose of this course is to give students not only a broad overview of the history of Social Studies education, but to discuss and implement various teaching techniques in the Middle and/or High School Social Studies classroom.
-Students are required to complete various class projects that include the creation of lesson plans and presentations, which are designed to align the Social Science and Education courses at Millikin University with the Illinois State Standards for Secondary Education Majors.
-Some of the projects included will be the creation of a WebQuest to introduce students to using technology as a teaching technique, a unit on Illinois State History that asks students to create classroom “centers” as a learning tool, and the development of a unit that introduces students to the methodology of the Social Sciences.
-Various microteaching lessons will also be completed by the students over the course of the semester.
-Required for secondary education majors; offered only in the spring.
+The purpose of this course is to give students not only a broad overview of the history of Social Studies education, but to discuss and implement various teaching techniques in the High School Social Studies classroom.
+Students are required to complete various class projects that include the creation of lesson plans and presentations, which are designed to align the Social Science and Education courses at Millikin University with Common Core standards.

 Seminars in the history department are rigorous exercises in critical reading and writing.
 The burden is on the students to sustain thoughtful discussion of the material throughout the course.
 A substantial research paper, usually defended orally at the end of the course, is required.
 Subject matter of this course varies from semester to semester.
-Recent topics have been the American Civil War, The Holocaust and U.S. History 1865-1900.
+Recent topics have been the American Civil War, The Holocaust, and The Cold War.
 One seminar required for history majors.

-This is the capstone course for the major.
-It is a reading intensive seminar that surveys the development of historical thought and practice and deals extensively with the questions associated with the purpose of history.
-When taught by Dr. Murphy, the course deals with U.S. history from the Puritans through contemporary thought; when taught by Dr. Kovalcik, it deals more broadly with western history from ancient times through the modern period.
+This is a reading intensive seminar that surveys the development of historical thought and practice and deals extensively with the questions associated with the purpose of history.
+When taught by Dr. Monroe or Dr. Mullgardt, the course deals with U.S. history from the Puritans through contemporary thought; when taught by Dr. Kovalcik, it deals more broadly with western history from ancient times through the modern period.
 Students are required to write a long historiographical or content paper and defend it orally at the end of the course.
 Required for history majors.